saveourtool/diktat/info/guide/guide-chapter-3.md

 <!-- =============================================================================== -->
 ### <a name="c3.8"></a> 3.8 Horizontal space
-### <a name="s3.8.1"></a> Rule 3.8.1: Usage of whitespace for code separation
+This section describes general rules and recommendations for using spaces in the code.
+#### <a name="s3.8.1"></a> Rule 3.8.1: Separate keywords like `if`, `when`, `for`, e.t.c. from the opening parenthesis with single whitespace.

+Follow the rules below for using space to separate keywords:

-**Note:** This recommendation is for the cases where symbols are located on the same line.
-However, in some cases, a line break could be used instead of a space (described in another rule.)
+**Note:** This recommendations are for the cases where symbols are located on the same line.
+However, in some cases, a line break could be used instead of a space.

-1. Separate keywords like `if`, `when`, `for`, e.t.c. from the opening parenthesis with single whitespace.
+1. Separate keywords (such as `if`, `when`, `for`) from the opening parenthesis with single whitespace.
     The only exception is the `constructor` keyword, which should not be separated from the opening parenthesis.

 2. Separate keywords like `else` or `try` from the opening brace (`{`) with a single whitespace.